-External or internal valuation reports are used for property-related collateral.
+Valuation reports are used for property-related collateral.
 The provisions of section 20a (6) of the KWG are complied with during the valuation.
 The property's market or fair value is subjected to a defined monitoring and review process:

 Step 1: Monitoring